auth0/docs/articles/api/authentication/_linking.md

 This endpoint is deprecated.
 The [POST /api/v2/users/{id}/identities](/api/management/v2#!/Users/post_identities) should be used instead.
 :::

-Call this endpoint when a user wants to link a second authentication method (e.g user/password + facebook).
+Call this endpoint when a user wants to link a second authentication method (for example, a user/password database connection, with Facebook).

 This endpoint will trigger the login flow to link an existing account with a new one.
 This will return a 302 redirect to the `connection` that the current user wants to add.
 The user is identified by the `access_token` that was returned on login success.